Syntphony-EVA-unofficial/.github/profile/README.md

 ## Hi there 👋

-This is the UNOFFICIAL NTT DATA Syntphony Conversational Experience Hub 👋 If you find a bug to fix or a problem in the documentations, please report it.
+This is the UNOFFICIAL NTT DATA Syntphony Conversational AI Hub 👋 If you find a bug to fix or a problem in the documentations, please report it.
 You can reach me at jalviare@nttdata.com

 ## About this collection of repositories 🙋‍♀️